 The Boys Who Couldn’t Write

-Academics came easily to our daughters, but our sons struggled terribly.
-We were desperate to teach our boys to write, so in the fall of 1997, as they were entering 7th grade, we offered a writing class for a small group of homeschooled junior highers.
-As our core curriculum, we used bits and pieces from established writing programs; it wasn’t even on our radar to write such a program of our own!
+Academics came easily to our daughters, but our sons really struggled.
+We were desperate to teach our boys to write, so in the fall of 1997, as they were entering 7th grade, we offered a writing class for a small group of homeschooled middle schoolers.
+As our core curriculum, we used bits and pieces from established writing programs; it wasn’t even on our radar to write a program of our own!
 While each program had its strengths, we also discovered holes we wanted to fill.

-We knew the value of helping kids develop a strong writing foundation.
+We knew it was important to help our students develop a strong writing foundation.
 Most parents had enrolled their kids in our class because of their own admitted weakness in this area.
-While most programs were great about encouraging kids to “get their ideas onto paper,” they often failed to help parents teach, guide, and evaluate in a simple way.
+While most writing programs were great about encouraging kids to “get their ideas onto paper,” they often failed to help parents teach, guide, and evaluate in a simple way.

 We longed for a curriculum where lesson built upon lesson and concepts become firmly rooted through practice.